To our amazing community,

 I hope this reaches you safe and well in these new and challenging times.

-Over the past weeks we’ve been working hard to make a plan for the future of eXXpedition Round The World, since the circumstances surrounding COVID-19 made it unsafe and impossible to run the mission to the original schedule.
+Since COVID-19 was declared a pandemic in March 2020, we’ve been working hard to make a plan for the future of eXXpedition Round The World.
+The current circumstances and the implications on health and travel made it unsafe and impossible to run the mission to the original schedule.

 We’ve weighed various options, negotiating cyclone season that runs in the Southern Hemisphere from November until March, and concluded to pause the remaining voyage legs, from Leg 9 in Tahiti onwards, for 12 months.
-This allows us to continue following the original route, sailing in the optimum weather windows, to finish in the UK a year later than planned.
+This will allow us to continue following the original route to finish in the UK a year later than planned.
 By then, we are hopeful that travel embargoes will have been lifted and that we will have sufficient assurance that crews are healthy before going to sea.

-We look forward to sharing some of our ideas with you soon and working together to turn this unexpected situation, and lengthening of the Round The World project, into a great opportunity to create more impact.
+We look forward to sharing updates and new initiatives with you soon, and working together to turn this unexpected situation, and lengthening of the Round The World project, into a great opportunity to create more impact.